andyguz17/andyguz17/README.md

 ## I'm a Developer and Researcher!

-- ⚙️ I’m currently working on a Personal web page!!
+- ⚙️ Working on a Personal web page!!
-- 📚 I’m currently learning Node and React Js
+- 📚 Learning Node and React Js
+- 🧬 Studying Neural Networks and patterns recognition.
 - 🌌 2021 Goals: Improve my coding and gaming skills!
 - 🗯️ Random fact: I love music and sports